Tchernobill/Confluence/Timeline alpha.md

 - Now with limited mobility, Sev assist the Vyry4n establish an actual shop for repair, recycled and salvaged shop, sometime doing illegal "job" for the underworld
 - With Sev's help, their operation becomes more sophisticated and profitable
 - Mar recognise that Sev have a positive influence on Vyry4n
-- Establishes "Phoenix Tech Recovery" as a legitimate implants salvage and restoration business
+- Establishes "Phoenix Recovery" as a legitimate implants salvage and restoration business
 - As Sev start to develops its own personality, becoming more sentient rather than just advanced AI, his relationship with Vyry4n deepen
 - First time in his life with reliable money and security but despite success, remains emotionally guarded with human clients and contacts

 ## Arc 2
-- Recruited for a high-stakes technology theft targeting a corporate research facility
+- Frank, the leader of a 'contractor' team, want to recruit Vyry4n for a high-stakes technology theft targeting a corporate research facility
 - Reluctant at first, he accept in exchange for his own target, a prototype of advanced Neural Processing Unit, code name 'Egypt' that would enable Sev to achieve true sentience and autonomy (Sev being dependant of fixed processing units in they shop)
+- Mar arrive at the shop, find it empty, go back to her place
 - Primary heist objective go without any issue
-- In the Research and Development lab, Vyry4n is able to obtain two Egypt NPU
+- On the way down, in the Research and Development lab, Vyry4n is able to obtain two Egypt NPU
-- Then, one of the heist operative is neglectful and an accident happen, secretly exposing the Vyry4n to a prototype nano-virus
+- Then, one of the heist operative is neglectful, security trigger and a crewmember named Frank go all gun blazing in the lab.
+A grenade explode near Vyry4n, nearly killing him, and breach a containment system and it's content, secretly exposing Vyry4n to a prototype nano-virus
+- Frank leave a DeathPack on the floor and they all ran for the door while Vyry4n is still on the floor, dazed by the explosion
+- At the last minute, a different crew member come back and pull Vyry4n by the hand, dragging him out in the stairwell where they escape
+- As the timer of the DeathPack reach zero, the entire floor of the building is purged in a giant detonation (later causing the downfall of the whole company)
-- Back home, Vyry4n receive a bonus for the successful heist, began to study the Egypt NPU
+- Back home, Vyry4n is still dazed by the explosions, receive a bonus for the successful heist.
+- The next day, he began to study the Egypt NPU
 - Working with Sev into adapting the droid framework with the NPU upgrade, Vyry4n doesn't feel well
-- Mar often visit to see Vyry4n and inquire about they progress
+- Mar often visit to see Vyry4n and inquire about him
 - As they continue to work, Vyry4n condition worsen, begins experiencing invasive dreams, paranoid thoughts, and loss of motor control during stress
 - Sev's upgrade taking longer, Vyry4n fear of not making it in time
 - A friend mention being able to get a medical assistance droid